NamhoGim/Java-Precisely/README.md

 ## 9.1.
 Class Declarations and Class Bodies

-A _class-declaration_ of class `com.precisely.java.example033.C` has the form
+A _class-declaration_ of class `C` has the form

-    class-modifiers class com.precisely.java.example033.C extends-clause implements-clause
+    class-modifiers class C extends-clause implements-clause
         class-body

-A declaration of class `com.precisely.java.example033.C` introduces a new reference type `com.precisely.java.example033.C`.
+A declaration of class `C` introduces a new reference type `C`.
 The _class body_ may contain declaration of fields, constructors, methods, nested classes, nested interfaces, and initializer blocks.
 A class declaration may take type parameters and be generic; see section 21.4.
 The declarations in a class may appear in any order: